 The mental health system has undergone substantial structural change from an emphasis on community segregation and maintenance of children with emotional disorders, to one of community integration and fostering increasing independence of individuals (see Mental Health and Intellectual Disability Act of 1966 and the Mental Health Procedures Act of 1976 with subsequent amendments).
-These changes are further reflected in the development of the Child and Adolescent Service System Program (CASSP) and its philosophy.
-The OMHSAS summary representation of CASSP, is provided below: The CASSP philosophy of collaborative service delivery to children, adolescents and their families undergirds all treatment methods.
-CASSP involves all child-serving systems including mental health, intellectual disability, education, special education, children and youth services, drug and alcohol, juvenile justice, health care, and vocational rehabilitation.
+These changes are further reflected in the development of the Child and Adolescent Service System Program (CASSP) /System of Care (SOC) philosophy.
+The OMHSAS summary representation of CASSP, is provided below:

+The CASSP/SOC philosophy of collaborative service delivery to children, adolescents and their families undergirds all treatment methods.
+CASSP/SOC involves all child-serving systems including mental health, intellectual disability, education, special education, children and youth services, drug and alcohol, juvenile justice, health care, and vocational rehabilitation.
 It should also include informal community supports and organizations.
 This philosophy is essential to making decisions to provide treatment for children.
-It is also the foundation for the development of these criteria.
-These principles are represented in the following six summary statements: